hicsail/origins-education-reform/README.md

         Specify which keywords you wish to perform a frequency analysis on.
 Separate unique words by spaces.
 If you would like to count certain words together (e.g. "train" & "trains"), then separate them with a forward slash ("/") character.
 They will then be treated as the same keyword.
 Surround the entire list with quotes.

-    * ``-d "min max" ``
+    * ``-y "min max inc" ``

-        Specify the min and max for which decades you would like the program to run the word count on.
+        Specify the min and max for which years you would like the program to run the word count on, as well as the increment value.
 Separate each value by a space, and surround with quotes.

+    * ``-p``

+        Boolean flag to control whether the script will be analyzing groups of text according to a fixed increment value (default), or by periods of arbitrary length.
+This flag controls periods of arbitrary length.

+    * ``-periods "int1 int2 int3 int4"``

+        Specifies the begin and end date for each period the user would like to analyze.
+The periods are exclusive, so the string above instructs the script to look for text from years int1 to (int2 - 1), int2 to (int3 - 1), and so on.

     * ``-num "integer" ``